 No matter what type of walk you have, try to select shoes that conform to the shape of your feet and fit your lifestyle.
 You may want to visit a footwear specialty store to have your gait analyzed and get specific recommendations from an expert.
 Finally, some types of shoes are bad for anyone: high heels and flip flops, for example, should be worn sparingly to avoid injury.

-If your footwear and walking style have caused you to develop back pain, bone spurs, or other spinal conditions, contact Laser Spine Institute to learn how our revolutionary endoscopic procedures can help you rediscover your life without back or neck pain.
+If your footwear and walking style have caused you to develop back pain, bone spurs or other spinal conditions, contact Laser Spine Institute to learn how our minimally invasive, outpatient procedures can help you find relief from back pain.